ut-issl/s2e-documents/Specifications/Disturbance/Spec_GGTorque.md

    - Disturbance.ini : Initialization file
 3. how to use

-   - Set the parameters in "Disturbance.ini"
+   - Set the parameters in `Disturbance.ini`
-   - Create instance by using initialization function "InitGGdist"
+   - Create instance by using initialization function `InitGGdist`
-   - Execute disturbance torque by "CalcTorque" function
+   - Execute disturbance torque by `CalcTorque` function
-   - Use "Get*" function to get attitude information
+   - Use `Get*` function to get attitude information

 ## 2. Explanation of Algorithm

-1. "CalcTorque" function
+1. `CalcTorque` function

    1. overview